West Midlands Mayor Candidates 2017

-The Four candidates so far are Andy Street (Conservative), Sion Simon (Labour), Beverley Nielsen (Liberal Democrat) and James Burn (Green)
+The five candidates so far are Andy Street (Conservative), Sion Simon (Labour), Beverley Nielsen (Liberal Democrat), James Burn (Green) and Pete Durnell (UKIP)

 The newly created position will have more devolved power than its Greater Manchester and Liverpool region counterparts and, with four million people, oversees a larger area.

 The elected Mayor will oversee spending on big projects and investments in the combined areas of Birmingham, Wolverhampton, Coventry, Solihull, Walsall, Dudley and Sandwell.